-No impairment loss was recognized on non-financial assets in 2015, 2014 and 2013 based on management's assessment.
+No impairment loss was recognized on non-financial assets in 2016, 2015 and 2014 based on management's assessment.

-(e) Estimating Valuation of Post-employment Benefit
+(e) Estimatimation of Valuation of Post-employment Benefit

 The Company has only one qualified regular employee (see Note 2.13).
 In 2014 and prior years, the Company's obligation and cost of post-employment benefit was computed based on the provisions of R.A.
 No. 7641 discounted using relevant PDEx rate.
-In 2015, the Company availed the services of an actuary to estimate its post-employment benefit obligation in accordance with PAS 19 (Revised) and the provisions of R.A.
+In 2016 and 2015, the Company availed the services of an actuary to estimate its post-employment benefit obligation in accordance with PAS 19 (Revised) and the provisions of R.A.
 No. 7641 (see Note 2.13).
 Management determined that there is no significant difference between the 2015 and 2014 valuations as the resulting amount is reasonable approximation to the amounts recognized as liability.